-Experience and expertise:

-Stephen was appointed to the Board on 1 March 2018.
+Experience and expertise: Stephen was appointed to the Board on 01 March 2018.
 Stephen is an experienced retailer having held a broad range of senior executive positions in the industry.
 These include Finance Director and Operations Director for David Jones, founding Managing Director of Officeworks, and various senior management roles with Myer.

-Independent Non-Executive Director of JB Hifi Limited (JBH), GWA Group Limited (GWA) and Accent Group Limited (AX1).
+Other current directorships: Independent Non-Executive Director of JB Hifi Limited (JBH), GWA Group Limited

+(GWA) and Accent Group Limited (AX1).

-Independent Non-executive director of Pacific Brands (PBG) and Surfstitch Group Limited (SRF).
+Former directorships (last 3 years): Independent Non-executive director of Pacific Brands (PBG) and Surfstitch Group

+Limited (SRF).

-Member of the Audit Committee and Remuneration and Human Resources Committee.
+Special responsibilities: Member of the Audit Committee and Remuneration and Human Resources

+Committee.